Sunday, August 30, 2015

 “The Friendly Stars”

-The quiet summer night when my City Lights observing runs began, a night over a decade before my essays finally morphed into The Urban Astronomer’s Guide, sometimes seems like it was just yesterday.
-Not that I miss the early 1990s much; that was a rather lonely time for me.
+The Urban Astronomer’s Guide, sometimes seems like yesterday.
+Not that I miss the early 1990s much, muchachos; that was a rather lonely time for me.
 However, as I say in Urban Astronomer's “The Friendly Stars” chapter, when I was under the night sky with my telescope, I had no lack of friends.

 I’ve been thinking for a while that it would be fun to revisit the City Lights/Urban Astronomer objects and see how they look to me today.
 There are admittedly a few more miles on the old eyeballs, which now deliver more than a trace of astigmatism, but I have much more observing experience, considerably more even than when I rewrote the City Lights essays into a book shortly after the turn of the century.
 Certainly, my telescopes are better than the humble homemade 6-inch Dobsonian I used on that 1993 summer's night.
 And my skies today are considerably better than they were downtown where I did much of the book's observing.
 Not worlds better, though, but that is the point of City Lights astronomy: “What can I see from my backyard?”

 In addition to wanting to revisit my urban objects, I had another agenda.
-I am looking forward to a busy star party season this fall attending several, at least, regional events.
-I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will naturally take a telescope with me (unlike when I fly to remote star parties on speaking engagements).
+I am looking forward to a busy star party season this fall with me attending several, at least, regional events.
+I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will naturally take a telescope with me (unlike when I fly to remote star parties for speaking engagements).
 Which telescope?
 Whether I go visual or video, I’ve decided that will be my C11 and CGEM mount.
 That being the case, I needed to check the rig out, since the last time I’d used it had been, almost unbelievably, last February during a somewhat abortive Chiefland expedition.